svenauhagen/paypal-plus-plugin/README.md

 Or just checkout the production dependencies before creating a release using `composer update --no-dev` This will remove all devDependencies, so make sure to roll back to get PHPUnit back.

-To create a release, run `grunt compress`.
+To create a release, run `grunt release`.
 The release will be a timestamped zip file in the `dist/` folder

 ## Description